-Gross Anatomy 3 and Embryology
+Gross Anatomy 3

-This is the focuses on the anatomy of the nervous system and special sense organs, and is integrated with the neuroscience course (DCP 731).
-The central and peripheral nervous systems are studied in detail, and correlated with relevant neurophysiology plus the anatomy of the skull, face, neck, and the anatomical basis of pain.
-Small group facilitated discussions provide for the clinical correlation, context, and relevance of the structures being studied.
+This course focuses on the anatomy of the special sense organs and nervous system, and is integrated with the neuroscience course (DCP 731).
+The central and peripheral nervous systems are studied in detail, and correlated with the relevant neurophysiology.
+The anatomical basis of pain is covered.
+Small group facilitated discussions provide for clinical correlation, context and relevance of the structures being studied.
 Normal radiographic and imaging anatomy is included throughout the course.
-The course includes a module covering human development from gametogenesis through embryogenesis and birth, as well as an introduction to genetics and genetic disorders.
-Clinico-pathologic correlations are included providing clinical context and relevance.
+Clinicopathologic correlations are included, providing clinical context and relevance.
+(Pre-requisites: DCP 721, DCP 723)